+'''

-''' Last name, First name: 140-characters of text; links to linkedin / github / other and add the entry in the alphabetical order.
+Last name, First name: 140-characters of text; links to linkedin / github / other

+profiles and personal pages are ok

+OR

+GitHub Username: 140-characters of text; links to linkedin / github / other profiles

+and personal pages are ok

+'''

+and add the entry in the alphabetical order.
 People who .
 The 140 characters are everything visible after the Name:.
 Please don't use images.